prusa3d/OpenPrintTag/docs_src/nfc_data_format.md

 ### 3.1 CBOR data representation
 1. Data of all sections in the specification are represented as a CBOR map.
-   - Keys of the map are integers.
+   1. Keys of the map are integers.
 Semantics of the keys are specific to each section.
-   - All data sections MUST be at most 512 bytes long.
+   1. All data sections SHALL be at most 512 bytes long.
-   - All fields MUST follow this specification.
+   1. All fields MUST follow this specification.
 Using custom or vendor-specific keys is not permitted (with the exception described in the Aux Region section).
-   - New keys can be added to the specification at any time, implementations MUST be able to skip unknown keys, of any type.
-Unknown fields MUST NOT be removed when updating a known field (or in any update proces in general) unless explicitly intended.
+   1. New keys can be added to the specification at any time, implementations SHALL be able to skip unknown keys, of any type.
+Unknown fields SHALL NOT be removed when updating a known field (or in any update proces in general) unless explicitly intended.
-   - Keys can be deprecated at any time.
+   1. Keys can be deprecated at any time.
 Deprecated keys will never be reused.
-   - The keys MAY be arbitrarily ordered within the CBOR map.
-Implementations MUST support unsorted (non-canonical) CBOR maps.
+   1. The keys MAY be arbitrarily ordered within the CBOR map.
+Implementations SHALL support unsorted (non-canonical) CBOR maps.
 1. CBOR maps and arrays SHOULD be encoded as indefinite containers.
 1. `enum` fields are encoded as an integer, according to the enum field mapping
 1. `enum_array` fields are encoded as CBOR arrays of integers, according to the field mapping